 24 December 2024

-Wrirters Circle Prompts: Space, Time, and Dream
+Writers Circle Prompt: Space, Time, and Dream

-and time and dream, Writers Circle prompts I
+dream, Writers Circle prompts I

-is falling gently, providing further
+Snow is falling gently, providing further

 cushioning from the worlds of daily life,